 On May 18, 2016, pursuant to a securities purchase agreement with Sabby Healthcare Master Fund, Ltd., the selling stockholder, dated as of May 11, 2016, concurrent with the closing of our initial public offering, we sold in a private placement for approximately \$5.0 million of gross proceeds the following securities: 833,332 shares of our common stock, Series A warrants to purchase up to an aggregate of 416,666 shares of our common stock at a purchase price of \$6.60 per share, and Series B warrants to purchase up to an aggregate of 416,666 shares of our common stock at a purchase price of \$8.50 per share.
-The underwriters of our initial public offering acted as placement agents and received a fee of approximately \$350,000.
+The underwriters of our initial public offering acted as placement agents and received a fee of approximately \$350.000.

 The table below sets forth, to our knowledge, information about the selling stockholder as of May 31, 2016.
 Beneficial ownership is determined in accordance with the rules of the SEC.
 Unless otherwise indicated below, to our knowledge, the selling stockholder named in the table has sole voting and/or investment power with respect to the securities beneficially owned.
-Beneficial ownership for the selling stockholder is based on (a) 22,802,778 shares of our common stock issued and outstanding as of May 31, 2016, which includes (i) 14,166,294 shares of our common stock issued and outstanding as of Mary 31, 2016, which includes (i) 14,166,294 shares of our common stock issued and outstanding as of Mary 31, 2016, which includes (i) 14,166,294 shares of our common stock issued and outstanding as of Mary 31, 2016, which includes (i) 14,166,294 shares of our common stock issued and outstanding as of Mary 31, 2016, which includes (i) 14,166,294 shares of our common stock issued and outstanding as of Mary 31, 2016, which includes (i) 14,066,294 shares of our common stock issued and outstanding as of Mary 31, 2016, which includes (i) 14,066,294 shares of our common stock issued and outstanding series A preferred stock in connection with our initial public offering, (iii) 5,833,334 shares of our common stock issued as part of the units in our initial public offering and (iv) 833,332 shares of our common stock issued to the selling stockholder in the concurrent private placement; (b) 3,333,333 of our Series A warrants issued as part of the units in our initial public offering and (ii) 416,666 of our Series A warrants issued as part of the units in our initial public offering and (ii) 416,666 of our Series B warrants issued to the selling stockholder in the concurrent private placement and (c) 3,333,333 of our Series B warrants issued as part of the units in our initial public offering and (ii) 416,666 of our Series B warrants issued to the selling stockholder in the concurrent private placement.
-The inclusion of any securit
+Beneficial ownership for the selling stockholder is based on (a) 22,802,778 shares of our common stock issued and outstanding as of May 31, 2016, which includes (i) 14,166,294 shares of our common stock issued and outstanding as of March 31, 2016, (ii) 1,969,818 shares of our common stock issued upon conversion of all outstanding Series A preferred stock in connection with our initial public offering, (iii) 5,833,334 shares of our common stock issued as part of the units in our initial public offering and (iv) 833,332 shares of our common stock issued to the selling stockholder in the concurrent private placement; (b) 3,333,333 of our Series A warrants issued and outstanding, which includes (i) 2,916,667 of our Series B warrants issued as part of the units in our initial public offering and (ii) 416,666 of our Series B warrants issued and outstanding, which includes (i) 2,916,667 of our Series B warrants issued as part of the units in our initial public offering and (ii) 416,666 of our Series B warrants issued to the selling stockholder in the concurrent private placement.
+The inclusion of any securities in this table does not constitute an admission of beneficial ownership by the person named below.
+Percentage amounts in the table below reflect beneficial ownership of that class of security.